charybshawn/DockerizedLaravel/README.md

 3. **Database connection issues**: Check your .env file configuration
 4. **Port conflicts**: Ensure the port you want to use isn't already in use by another service
 5. **Git authentication failures**: For private GitHub repositories, use SSH URLs (git@github.com:username/repo.git) instead of HTTPS URLs
+6. **PHP version conflicts**: The script will detect and warn about PHP version incompatibilities
+7. **Database system issues**: Make sure the selected database system is installed and running

 ## Database Management